andrewcooke/uykfg/README.md

 the time.

-So if you want to use this code, and are happy getting a clone running (it's pretty much trivial if you're an experience Python programmer) please email me at andrew@acooke.org for the ID (I think the idea is that the program should use a single ID in the API; it is designed to self-throttle if multiple users are running).
+So if you want to use this code, and are happy getting a clone running (it's pretty much trivial if you're an experienced Python programmer) please email me at andrew@acooke.org for the EchoNest ID (I think the idea is that the program should use a single ID in the API; it is designed to self-throttle if multiple users are running).

 Maintenance Scripts
 -------------------